lavima/GaME/README.md

-GaME is a so called Game Mechanics Engine.
+GaME is an acronym for GaME Mechanics Engine.